Breitholtz/HPC/Assignment2.md

  We will go through and explain the different parts of the program.

 ### 	Main
-In the main function we start by calling the argument parsing function which assigns the command line arguments to global variables.
+In the main function we start by calling the argument parsing function, parse_args, which assigns the command line arguments to global variables.
 We then use these to allocate some memory which we will use some (previously defined) global arrays to point to.
 These global arrays are:
 * initial - used to point to the initial values that we want our Newton function to start at.
 * iterations - used to point to the memory where we store the number of iterations for each point, this is an integer array since it should suffice with a few million iterations as a natural maximum.
 *  result - points to where we store an integer which corresponds to which root our newton method converged to